Jane Pierce: First Lady of the United States

-For the first few months of her husband's term, Pierce did not take visitors and only sparingly attended public receptions, and she only entertained for family and friends.
+For the first few months of her husband's term, Pierce did not take visitors and only sparingly attended public receptions, and she entertained only family and friends.
 Upon arriving at the White House, she wore black and had the White House decorated for mourning.
 She did not host social events or supervise the White House in the traditional role of first lady, leaving these responsibilities to her aunt and close friend Abby Kent-Means.
-She avoided the company of others, regularly engaging in private Bible study.
+She avoided company, regularly engaging in private Bible study.
 Pierce also developed a friendship with Varina Davis, wife of Secretary of War Jefferson Davis.
-She took an interest in the Davis's infant son, though he became ill and died in 1854.
+She took an interest in the Davises' infant son, though he became ill and died in 1854.
 She gradually acclimated to life as First Lady, attending the New Year's reception two years into her husband's term and the Friday evening receptions thereafter.
 Pierce attempted to communicate with her late son while she was first lady, sometimes writing letters to him as an exercise in grief.
 She also attempted to contact him through a séance with the assistance of the Fox sisters, major figures in the Spiritualism movement.

 As first lady, Pierce insisted on adherence to religious practice in the White House, instructing the staff to attend church and holding religious services in the White House library.
-Pierce's cousin Amos A. Lawrence described the effect that this had on her husband, saying that he was deeply pious in her presence while heavily drinking when she was away.
-She would also lobby her husband on occasion while he was president; in 1856, she convinced him to reverse the arrest of abolitionist Charles L. Robinson.
-During times of poor health, Franklin would invite many of her nieces and nephews to the White House to care for her.
+Pierce's cousin Amos A. Lawrence described the effect this had on her husband, saying that he was deeply pious in her presence but drank heavily when she was away.
+She also lobbied him on occasion; in 1856, she convinced him to reverse the arrest of abolitionist Charles L. Robinson.
+During times of poor health, Franklin invited many of her nieces and nephews to the White House to care for her.
 Taking an interest in abolitionism, she began attending Congressional debates after her period of mourning to follow the issue.
 At the end of her husband's term, she again declined to attend the presidential inauguration, this time of her husband's successor James Buchanan.